 The Corporation's presentation currency and the functional currency of all of its operations is the Canadian dollar ("CDN") as this is the principal currency of the economic environment in which it operates.
 Transactions in foreign currencies are initially recorded in the Corporation's functional currency at the exchange rate at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency rate of exchange ruling at the end of each reporting period.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates as at the dates of the date when the fair value is determined.
 All gains and losses on conversion of these foreign currency transactions are included in income and loss.